 All applications should be completed online and there is an audition fee of £45.
 If you need financial support to pay for the audition fee please contact us at firstname.lastname@example.org

-All auditions for the Junior Conservatoire Contemporary Dance programme will be held on Tuesday 21 April 2020 and 3/4 September for late auditions.
+All auditions for the Junior Conservatoire Contemporary Dance programme will be held in May 2021.

 If you have any questions about the Junior Conservatoire or the application process, please don’t hesitate to contact us at email@example.com

 Due to Covid-19 restrictions term 1 will take place online in the first instance.
 We will return to the studio as soon as it is safe to do so.

 Term 1: Sunday 6 September – Friday 11 December 2020 (no classes 10-23 October)

 Term 2: Sunday 10 January – Friday 26 March 2021 (no classes 6-12 February)

 Term 3: Sunday 18 April – Friday 11 June 2021 (no mid-term break)